Chinese Mitten Crab Watch

 According to SERC’s Marine Invasions Lab, three new non-native sea squirts traveled over 500 kilometers north of their previously recorded range.
 Marine biologists discovered three new non-native species (Microcosmus squamiger, Styela canopus and Molgula ficus), in San Francisco Bay, that where previously established in Southern California estuaries.
 The lab suspects these sea squirts (a.k.a. ascidians or tunicates) hitched a ride on boats that were traveling up the coast of California.
 A multiyear marine heat wave called “The Blob” might have given them the perfect conditions to establish in their new home.
 Going forward, we will watch closely to see how these species fare and what (if any) havoc they wreak.
 Read more about the new invaders in an article in BioInvasions Records.

 Reports, Publications, and Studies

-- NEW Dry and wet periods drive rapid shifts in community assembly in an estuarine ecosystem by Chang, A.L., et al. 2017.
+- Dry and wet periods drive rapid shifts in community assembly in an estuarine ecosystem by Chang, A.L., et al. 2017.
 Global Change Biology.
 Abstract.

-- NEW Invasions in Marine Communities: Contrasting Species Richness and Community Composition Across Habitats and Salinity (PDF) by Jimenez, H., Keppel, E., Chang, A.L., Ruiz, G.M., Estuaries and Coasts pg 1-11, July 25, 2017.
+- Invasions in Marine Communities: Contrasting Species Richness and Community Composition Across Habitats and Salinity (PDF) by Jimenez, H., Keppel, E., Chang, A.L., Ruiz, G.M., Estuaries and Coasts pg 1-11, July 25, 2017.